parsasi/twitter-api-docs/docs/sending-a-request.md

     access_token_secret: '[generated token secret]' });
 ~~~
-After creating the object, you will be able to call a get method on it, to fetch information, from a intended endpoint, in Twitter's API.
+After creating the object, you will be able to call a get method on it, to fetch information, from an intended endpoint, in Twitter's API.
 ### Sending your first request
 We will call the `/favorites/list/` endpoint to get the favorite Tweets for your account.
 ~~~javascript